rootstrap/blog/README.md

    - Suggested name for the branch: `article/<title>`.

 4. Ask for reviewers in the `technical-blog` channel.
 If it's possible, choose reviewers that have knowledge about the blog topic.
 Try to get at least two approves.
 5. After the approval of the PR, go to the [trello content board](https://trello.com/b/qdyCLffW/content) and create a card in the `Copy Write` column.
 Put in the card the title of the article and link to the PR.
 Please add a good quality picture for the article.
 You can wait for the design team to make a picture for the blog, or you can choose a public one on internet.
+In the second case, make sure to use public images, you can search them in [pexels](https://www.pexels.com/) and [unsplash](https://unsplash.com/).
 6. The copywriter will move the card to the `Wordpress` column so Dinesh can upload the article to the [Rootstrap page](https://www.rootstrap.com/blog/).
 You can merge now the PR and close the issue.

 ## Proccess flow